sourcegraph/handbook/content/team/ceo/index.md

 ### Scheduling time with me

-Contact [Sally Voisen (Executive Business Partner)](../executive-business-partners.md) to schedule time with me.
+Contact Connor O'Brien (Chief of Staff to the CEO) to schedule time with me.

 If possible, let's talk [asynchronously and publicly](../../company-info-and-process/communication/index.md).